-With the line scanner, the beam exits the device parallel to the housing base; with the oscillating mirror, the beam exits perpendicular to the housing base.
-The housing base is the black surface.

-The best read results are obtained when:

-- The device is mounted in such a way that the scanning beam is incident on the bar code at an angle of inclination greater than ±10° ...
-15° to vertical. - The reading distance lies in the middle area of the reading field. - The bar code labels are of good print quality and have good contrast ratios. - · You do not use high-gloss labels. - · There is no direct sunlight.
+NOTE The beam of the device exits: Parallel to the housing base in the case of the line scanner Perpendicular to the housing base in the case of the oscillating mirror In each case, the housing base is the black area.
+The best read results are obtained when: The device is mounted in such a way that the scanning beam is incident on the bar code at an angle of inclination greater than ±10° 15° to vertical.
+The reading distance lies in the middle area of the reading field.
+The bar code labels are of good print quality and have good contrast ratios.
+You do not use high-gloss labels.
+There is no direct sunlight.